Enterprise Architecture Framework - for Projects

 first aid kit

-But have we ever created one, and is that used in our organization?
+But have we ever created our own EAF visualization, and is that one used in our organization?
 It is only a simple diagram that is easy to create, giving stakeholders much control.
 Well, the answer often is: No!

 In this blog, I will show you a Dragon1 open EA Method example of an Enterprise Architecture Framework diagram used in practice.
-I will tell you why I always start creating a diagram like this.
-I will argue why you did not create it up till now.
-I will finish with some initial steps to get you going in creating your architecture framework diagram.
+I will explain why I always start by creating a diagram like this.
+I will argue why you have not created it till now.
+I will conclude with some initial steps to help you get started on creating your architecture framework diagram.
 Happy readings, I'd say!

 Just an example of what you might be creating tomorrow!